Enrollment, Application, and Lottery Process

 Foreign Students: The US Government currently prohibits most federal agencies and other offices from accepting foreign students as externs, even for academic credit.
 There are some exceptions, including federal courts.

-Does VLS have a database that I can access to see where other students have done externships in the past?
+Does VLGS have a database that I can access to see where other students have done externships in the past?

 Course and/or Clinic Participation During and After the Externship

 Can I enroll in a distance learning ("Online Learning Program") course or courses during my externship semester?

 Can I be paid by the sponsoring organization I am working for while enrolled in a JD Externship Program course?